Amatun-nooor/ResumeGPT/README.md

 ### Method 1: npm

 1. Download the repo `git clone `
-2. Change the directory `cd open-resume`
+2. Change the directory `cd resumegpt`
 3. Install the dependency `npm install`
 4. Start a development server `npm run dev`
 5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see ResumeGPT live